 This type of treatment can be offered on an outpatient basis as part of a treatment program that includes medical oversight.
 Having regular, scheduled check-ups during pregnancy is so important.
 Mother and fetus should be monitored closely, no matter what the mother’s health status is.

 Methadone is an opiate, and the baby will likely be born dependent upon it.
 This is different than addiction.
 He or she will be physically dependent, but without the addition of psychological opiate dependence, this doesn’t constitute addiction.
 The withdrawal symptoms a newborn experiences after exposure to Methadone can be managed to ease discomfort.
-Symptoms may include excessive, high-pitched crying, rapid breathing, yawning, sneezing and stomach upset.
+Symptoms may include excessive, high-pitched crying, rapid breathing, yawning, sneezing and upset stomach.

 Last Updated on